-Benjamin Netanyahu is the former Prime Minister of Israel.
-He is currently the Leader of the Opposition in Israel’s 36th government and chairman of the right-wing Likud party.
+Benjamin Netanyahu is the current Prime Minister of Israel in its 37th government.
+He is also the chairman of the right-wing Likud party.

-He served in office twice, from 1996 to 1999 and from 2009 to 2021, making him the longest-serving Prime Minister of Israel.
+He has served in office twice, from 1996 to 1999, from 2009 to 2021, and present since December 2022, making him the longest-serving Prime Minister of Israel.
 He is also the first Israeli Prime Minister to be born in Israel since its establishment as an independent state in 1948.

 Early life and education

 Benjamin “Bibi” Netanyahu was born on October 21, 1949, in Tel Aviv (now Tel Aviv-Yafo), the second of three sons of renowned historian Benzion Netanyahu and his wife Tzila Segal.
 Benzion Netanyahu (formerly Mileikowsky) was born in Warsaw, Poland (then Congress Poland, Russian Empire).
 Benjamin’s grandfather was the noted Zionist rabbi and educator Nathan Mileikowsky.
 He has two brothers, Yonatan (“Yoni”) and Iddo.